 - Sole negligence exclusions eliminate coverage for the additional insured if found solely responsible for the negligence that resulted in the claim.

 - Some states have anti-indemnity laws that prohibit contracts requiring one party to assume liability for negligence committed solely by another or that obligate one party to purchase insurance covering another party's sole negligence.
 Therefore, it is not uncommon for additional insured endorsements to contain a provision stating that the coverage applies only to the extent provided by law, meaning in accordance with local anti-indemnity statutes.

 - You may encounter a clause in an additional insured endorsement that states the additional insured will receive coverage that is no broader than the contract.
 In other words, if the contract states that the additional insured must be protected against bodily injury or property damage claims but includes a "no broader than the contract" provision, then the additional insured may still be held responsible for different types of claims, such as personal and advertising injury.

 How BCS Helps

-Unlike other insurance tracking companies, Business Credentialing Services (BCS) employs a full-service compliance solution combining best-in-class software with outstanding customer support.
-Not only will BCS collect and monitor your insurance documents, but also review and correct them.
+Unlike other insurance tracking companies, Business Credentialing Services (BCS) offers both self-service and full-service compliance solutions.
+The self-service option gives clients access to best-in-class software, while the full-service solution adds outstanding support for expert compliance analysts.
+Not only does the full-service solution provide collection and monitoring of your insurance documents, but it also offers review and correction.
 Correction is the key to achieving the highest standard in third-party liability risk mitigation.

 Ready to Get Started?
 Schedule Your Free Demo Today.

-When you sign on with BCS, you're getting more than just advanced analytics software.
+When you sign on with BCS's full-service option, you're getting more than just advanced analytics software.
 You're also gaining a dedicated support team of trained auditors who will work closely with you and your team to develop a strategy to suit your unique business needs.